 Menon said some of the cryptocurrency operations are currently dangerous for firms and said it was necessary for local financial firms to exercise caution.
 He alluded to the need of the regulator to adopt a cautious approach in regulating the industry without stifling innovation.
 However, the country is not planning to introduce a licensing system for crypto exchanges like is the case with Japan.

-Still, the authority recognizes the three groups of cryptocurrency -- utility tokens, security tokens and payment tokens such as Bitcoins.
-He said they have no problem with tokens or cryptocurrencies that are not security and would give priority to customer protection and preventing of money laundering when regulating the industry.🔥77 Views
+Still, the authority recognizes three main groups of cryptocurrencies -- utility tokens, security tokens and payment tokens such as Bitcoins.
+He said they have no problem with tokens or cryptocurrencies that are not security and would give priority to customer protection and preventing of money laundering when regulating the industry.